Lunar Roving Vehicle: Lunar Roving Vehicle Project

 The first cost-plus-incentive-fee contract to Boeing was for $19,000,000 and called for delivery of the first LRV by 1 April 1971.
-Cost overruns, however, led to a final cost of $38,000,000, which was about the same as NASA's original estimate.
+Cost overruns, however, led to a final cost of $38,000,000 (equal to $ today), which was about the same as NASA's original estimate.
 Four lunar rovers were built, one each for Apollo missions 15, 16, and 17; and one used for spare parts after the cancellation of further Apollo missions.
 Other LRV models were built: a static model to assist with human factors design; an engineering model to design and integrate the subsystems; two one-sixth gravity models for testing the deployment mechanism; a one-gravity trainer to give the astronauts instruction in the operation of the rover and allow them to practice driving it; a mass model to test the effect of the rover on the LM structure, balance, and handling; a vibration test unit to study the LRV's durability and handling of launch stresses; and a qualification test unit to study integration of all LRV subsystems.
-A paper by Saverio Morea gives details of the LRV system and its development.

-LRVs were used for greater surface mobility during the Apollo J-class missions, Apollo 15, Apollo 16, and Apollo 17.
+A paper by Saverio Morea gives details of the LRV system and its development.LRVs were used for greater surface mobility during the Apollo J-class missions, Apollo 15, Apollo 16, and Apollo 17.
 The rover was first used on 31 July 1971, during the Apollo 15 mission.
 This greatly expanded the range of the lunar explorers.
 Previous teams of astronauts were restricted to short walking distances around the landing site due to the bulky space suit equipment required to sustain life in the lunar environment.
 The range, however, was operationally restricted to remain within walking distance of the lunar module, in case the rover broke down at any point.
 The rovers were designed with a top speed of about 8 mph, although Eugene Cernan recorded a maximum speed of 11.2 mph, giving him the (unofficial) lunar land-speed record.